FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 9. Confidence & Data Quality Notes

-The data on buchu mercaptan is well-established in terms of its sensory profile and natural occurrence.
-However, specific regulatory approvals and toxicological data are less documented, requiring formulators to rely on industry-typical practices and safety evaluations.
-Known data gaps include detailed toxicological assessments and comprehensive regulatory listings across all regions.
+The data on buchu mercaptan is well-established in terms of its sensory profile and general use in flavors and fragrances.
+However, specific regulatory and toxicological data are less comprehensive, with industry practices often guiding its application.
+Known data gaps include detailed toxicological assessments and specific regulatory approvals in certain regions.

 Citation hooks: FlavScents